lojban/python-camxes/README.rst

          `- u'mupli'

-Deconstructing compound words into affixes
+Deconstructing Compound Words into Affixes
 ------------------------------------------

 ``decompose()`` gives you the affixes and hyphens of a compound.